 Is there anything that shouldn’t be Gleened?

 Although Gleener is highly effective for most garments and upholsteries, it is NOT recommended for use on flannel as it wears out the edge surfaces too quickly.
-Burn-out fabrics or ultra-thin or shear t-shirts are also not recommended for Gleener use.
-Similarly, Gleener should also not be used on fabrics that contain embroidery, deliberate textures or very loose weaves.
+Athletic gear, burn-out fabrics or ultra-thin or shear t-shirts are also not recommended for Gleener use.
+Similarly, Gleener should not be used on fabrics that contain embroidery, deliberate textures or very loose weaves.

 How long will the edges last?